jakegut/jakegut.github.io/README.md

 Scroll down til you see "GitHub pages" and choose "Master" instead of "None".

+If you already have a GitHub site, then you can make this a project site rather than your personal site.

 ### Step 4) Customize and view your site

 Set up your site name, description, avatar and many other options by editing the _config.yml file.